Understanding Focus in Tagalog Sentences: The “Ang” and “Ng” Markers

 This sentence however does not quite translate to “The grandmother cooked the fish.”
 Instead, this sentence translates to “The fish was cooked by the grandmother.”

 That’s because when Tagalog sentences get translated into English, the translated English words will always be arranged to fit its strict sentence order.
-Look how the entire sentence flipped.
+Look how the entire sentence flipped to satisfy the SVO sentence order.

 Now, you might be wondering, “Is this how Tagalog speakers think when constructing sentences?”.
 The answer is no.